Get the butter cow a rain check: Iowa State Fair canceled by COVID-19

-This summer's Iowa State Fair was canceled Wednesday due to concerns about the coronavirus, marking the first time since World War II that the annual gathering won't be held in Des Moines.
+This summer's Iowa State Fair was canceled Wednesday because of concerns about the coronavirus, marking the first time since World War II that the annual gathering won't be held in Des Moines.

 Without comment, the state fair board voted 11-2 to cancel the fair, which typically caps an Iowa summer with an 11-day run in mid-August.